 Gynaecomastia is an abnormal breast development in men.
 It causes large male breasts or “man boobs”.
 While this male breast growth is benign, it can be troubling to men that want to hide male breasts.
-This article written by Dr. Bernard Beldholm offers some clever ways to hide man boobs, along with a simple treatment that can fix gynaecomastia in one day.
+This article written by Dr. Bernard Beldholm offers some clever ways to hide man boobs, along with a surgical treatment that can fix gynaecomastia in one day.

 How common is gynaecomastia?